wyliodrinstudio/WyliodrinSTUDIO/docs/source/api.rst

 * *"project"* = the selected project object
 * *"option"* = the name of the option we want to obtain

-We used it in the *“projects.editor.visual”* plugin, to obtain the source language of a specific project.
+An example of use for this function could be:

 .. code-block:: javascript

-	sourceLanguage = this.studio.projects.languageSpecificOption (this.currentProject, 'sourceLanguage');
+	let sourceLanguage = languageSpecificOption ('New Project', 'sourceLanguage');

+The value of the **sourceLanguage** variable will be the default run file name, let's say *python*.

 getFileCode